UNGlobalPulse/UNGP-settlement-modelling/docs/source/symptoms.rst

 people develop different symptoms, as well as the ``HealthIndexGenerator``.
-These are stored in the ``transmission_config`` file and describe details about a persoc's infectiousness.
+These are stored in the ``transmission_config`` file and describe details about a person's infectiousness.
 The results of which construct information about the transmission parameters fed into the ``TransmissionGamma`` class.
 This class is specifically designed to construct a gamma function style infectiousness profile which would